solliancenet/ica-wbs/Financial service modernization workshop/design-challenge-guide-facilitator.md

 The white-labeled portal sites are currently hosted on-premises with the following topology and platform implementation:

-- The web sites are built with the MEAN stack (Mongo, Express, Angular, Node.js)
+- The web sites are built with the MEAN stack (Mongo, Express, Angular, Node.js).
+- The are running Node.js version 8.9.1.
-- Web sites and APIs are hosted on Ubuntu 16.04 servers
+- Web sites and APIs are hosted on Ubuntu 16.04 servers.
-- MongoDB database is running on Ubuntu 16.04
+- They are using a MongoDB Enterprise Server (v3.6) sharded cluster running on Ubuntu 16.04.

 Customers are considered "tenants", and each tenant is treated as a unique deployment whereby the following happens:

-- Each tenant has a database in the MongoDB cluster with its own collections
+- Each tenant has a database in the MongoDB cluster with its own collections.
-- A copy of the most recent functional code base is taken and configured to point at the tenant database
+- A copy of the most recent functional code base is taken and configured to point at the tenant database.
-  - This includes a web site code base and an administrative site code base for entering content
+  - This includes a web site code base and an administrative site code base for entering content.
-- Modifications to support the customer's styles, graphics, layout, and other custom requests are applied
+- Modifications to support the customer's styles, graphics, layout, and other custom requests are applied.
-- The portal owner is given access to the admin site to enter event details
+- The portal owner is given access to the admin site to enter event details.
-  - They have the ability to manage the content
+  - They have the ability to manage the content.
-- The tenant's code (public portal and admin web site) is deployed to new web sites on the existing on-premises infrastructure
+- The tenant's code (public portal and admin web site) is deployed to new web sites on the existing on-premises infrastructure.
-- Once the portal site is live, the inevitable requests for changes to the web site pages, styles, registration requirements, and any number of custom requests begin
+- Once the portal site is live, the inevitable requests for changes to the web site pages, styles, registration requirements, and any number of custom requests begin.

 Brian believes there will always be the need for custom copies of code for tenants who require one-off custom implementations.
 He feels that Docker containers may be a good solution to support their short-term DevOps and development agility needs, while also being the right direction once they reach a majority multi-tenant application solution.